UNdot33K/ScriptKiddie_AV/README.md

-Script Kiddie_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective 'tool', (or more precisely a batch file script), which automates checks for file integrity issues to be used alongside with any antivirus as a system protection enhancement.
+Script Kiddie_AV is a simple FIM-RIM (File Integrity Monitoring - Registry Integrity Monitoring) and as such, it can be an effective 'tool', (or more precisely a batch file script), which automates checks for file integrity issues and can be used alongside with any antivirus, as a system protection enhancement.

 Although there are various similar tools, the highlight of this one is, that it can also check the 'Task Scheduler' and  Windows registry.
 Malware can create hidden tasks